 - Vocational program - closure report form

-- 1998 Act section 53 – vocational rehabilitation programs
+- Workplace Injury Management and Workers Compensation Act 1998, section 53 – vocational rehabilitation programs

 - Workers Compensation Amendment (Return to Work Assistance) Regulation 2016

 - Guidelines for claiming workers compensation